 Longview police arrest man for attempting to cash forged check, evading arrest

 Longview police arrested a 20-year-old man for attempting to cash a forged check at a bank's drive-thru.
-On Tuesday just after 1 p.m., police were called to a bank in the 3400 block of N. Fourth Street.
+On Tuesday, police were called to a bank in the 3400 block of N. Fourth Street.

 Comments